NogginBops/SKON/README.md

 //SKON supports comments!
 /* and multiline ones too! :D */

-~Version: 1~ // This is the SKON version header.
+-Version: 1- // This is the SKON version header.
+-DocumentVersion: "1.0"- // The version of this document

 // Every SKON file is considered a map so everything is stored in key-value pairs.